-There was also a store in Southport.
-The Blackpool store closed in the 1980’s and moved further along Church Street to a store near the Winter Gardens, which is now also closed.
+They also had a store in Southport.
+The Blackpool store closed in the 1980’s and moved further along Church Street to a unit near the Winter Gardens.

 Click on the Facebook post below to read your comments.

-This photo was taken back in 2015 and was posted with the message “I can’t for the life in me remember where it was!
+Visit Fylde Coast took this photo back in 2015 and posted it with the message “I can’t for the life in me remember where this is!
 It’s somewhere in Blackpool town centre – do you know where it is?”

 Jeannie Bell, who works at Grantham’s, got in touch to tell us that it’s on Charnley Road, opposite their building.
 It’s above the Alviston Hotel.
-That does make sense because Grantham’s is one of our favourite haunts here at the Rabbit Patch!
+That does make sense because Grantham’s is one of our favourite haunts here at Visit Fylde Coast!

 However, we’re still no wiser about it’s origins.
 Do you know anything about the history of Ironsides Terrace?

-This beautiful piece or decorative architecture can be found on a building at Adelaide Street.
-That’s at the back of the Winter Gardens).
+This beautiful piece of decorative architecture can be found on a building at Adelaide Street.
+That’s at the back of the Winter Gardens.

 Traces of Blackpool’s Past – 1923

-MCMXXIII – or 1923 to you and I – is carved in Roman numerals on the facade of a building on Clifton Street.
+MCMXXIII – that’s 1923 to you and me.
+The date carved in Roman numerals on the facade of this building on Clifton Street.

-Now Hogarth’s Gin Palace (as of 2017) this beautiful sandstone building is near to the site of the former Yates Winelodge which was lost to fire.
+In 2017 it’s Hogarth’s Gin Palace.
+This beautiful sandstone building is near to the site of the former Yates Winelodge.
+But what was this building when originally built?

 Blackpool Central Post Office was the building at the left of Abingdon Street Market (with the line of red phone boxes outside).
 A number of plans have been put forward for the building, the latest of which was a quality hotel.

 Do you know anything about this original architectural brickwork?

-‘Catholic Schools 1898’ is carved in stone in the roof gable of this sandstone building on Talbot Road.
+This sandstone building on Talbot Road has ‘Catholic Schools 1898’ carved in stone in the roof gable.

-It’s at the end nearest to the Town Hall. between Sacred Heart Roman Catholic Church and ‘Home’ the grey faced nightclub.
-It’s just at the right of the phone boxes in this photo.
+It’s at the end nearest to the seafront. between Sacred Heart Roman Catholic Church and ‘Home’ the grey faced nightclub.
+It’s just at the right of the phone boxes in the next photo.

 Do you know anything about this old building?
 Clearly it was a school when it was built in 1898, but do you know who built it?

 Let us know if you’ve got any information about any of these traces of Blackpool’s past.
 Please send in any features that you’d like to explore.